anshdavid/pytorch-image-segmentation/README.md

 ## Description

 This project aims to implement biomedical image segmentation with the use of U-Net model to detect breast cancer.
-The below image briefly explains the output we want:
+The below image briefly explains the output:

 <p align="center">
     <img  height="300" src="reports/figures/aim.png">